Kagebounshin/neverday-milestone-project-1/README.md

 * All the music was originaly recorded by Neverday.

-* All the images was originaly done/taken by Neverday
+* Some (not all) images was taken from the bands [Facebook](https://www.facebook.com/Neverday-101187714601074).

 ### Acknowledgements

+* Peter Almgren - Illustrations.

-*
+* My mom